archercreat/CTF-Writeups/X-MAS CTF/Secret Journal/README.md

 ![7_title](images/7_title.png)

-Having launched the program, we are presented with a 2-minute funny video about duck eating microcontroller.
+After launching the program, we are presented with a 2-minute funny video about duck eating microcontroller.

 ![7_vod](images/7_vod.png)